Sleeted/gdirectory/README.md

 # Gdirectory
 Gdirectory is an open sourced webgame site.
 If you want to contribute here are the steps for that.
+There are no advertisements on the website.
+Some games that are on the website have ads but we are not making any revenue from them.

 # How to contribute